cloud-demo-projects/demo-fullstack/README.md

 - Spring boot API
 - Azure SQL connectivity through Private Endpoint
 - Helm charts used as release management into AKS cluster
-- Terraform has been used as IaC to build/change/destroy the Azure infrastructure
+- Terraform for IaC to build/change/destroy the Azure infrastructure

 # Prerequisites
 Prerequisites are listed down for local development, CICD and IaC.